SouptikH/site/content/authors/admin/_index.md

     url: http://jaduniv.edu.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include SAT/SMT, Algorithms, Cryptography
+bio: My research interests include Algorithms, Formal Methods, COnstrained Sampling and Counting, String Theory

 # Interests to show in About widget
 interests: